Entries from Spiff's Electronics Notebook tagged with 'PIC'

 CC5X may already include internal-EEPROM handling code, but I couldn't find any.
 With this in mind, here are two short methods for writing and reading from the EEPROM in many PIC microcontrollers.
-(Based on Microchips datasheets and a forum post.)
+(Based on Microchips datasheets and .)

 Continue reading "EEPROM read/write code for CC5X"